Find Grad Schools

 28 Yearly Graduations

 The 5th most popular school in the country for econometrics and quantitative economics majors who are seeking their doctor's degree is University of Minnesota - Twin Cities.
 Roughly 52,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $14,496 per year, while in-state graduate students, on average, pay $19,116 per year.
+The average in-state tuition for full-time undergraduates is $14,006 per year, while in-state graduate students, on average, pay $18,468 per year.
 During the most recent year for which we have data, 28 people received their doctor's degree in econometrics and quantitative economics from UMN Twin Cities.
-Around 6% of these students were from an underrepresented racial-ethnic group, and 33% were women.
+About 36% of this group were women, and 21% were students from an underrepresented racial-ethnic group.

 #6